My Dinner in the Dark Experience

-My initial response to stepping into a completely dark room was PURE fear and panic.
-When I mean dark room, I mean it’s completely pitched black - you can't see a hint of shadow or outline.
-This totally shocked me (although I know I shouldn't be because I was suppose to know what was coming) and I felt quite helpless.
-I mean I have been in a room with no light, but this was entirely different.
+My initial response to stepping into a completely dark room was pure fear and panic.
+When I mean dark room, I mean it’s completely pitch black—you can't see a hint of shadow or outline.
+This totally shocked me (although I know I shouldn't be because I was supposed to know what was coming) and I felt quite helpless.
+I mean, I have been in a room with no light, but this was entirely different.
 I blinked a few times to try and see something (which usually works when my eyes are adjusting to a darker place).
 But I only saw black.

 This experience had instead, given me a much needed perspective of life.